The Ordinary: Viral TikTok Skincare with Over 1.8M Followers

 3.1 Omnichannel strategy

-The brand's robust social media presence across Instagram, Facebook, YouTube, and TikTok, combined with engaging newsletters, showcases its commitment to connecting with its audience.
+The brand's strong social media presence across Instagram, Facebook, YouTube, and TikTok, combined with engaging newsletters, showcases its commitment to connecting with its audience.

 This popularity on TikTok, especially among beauty brands, reflects a broader trend where prestige beauty brands are adopting TikTok's raw and unfiltered aesthetic to connect with shoppers in a more personal and conversational tone.
 Brands like CeraVe, The Ordinary, and Too Faced have reported viral views and soaring sales as a direct impact of their presence on the platform.